timiscoding/node-chat-app/README.md

 Sign up to [Facebook developers](https://developers.facebook.com/) and create a new app with `Facebook Login`.
 Under `Facebook Login` > `Settings`, type in the same callback url as the passport config eg. `https://lvh.me/login/facebook/callback` Copy the Client Id and secret into the `.env` file

 For Twitter, the process is similar except it uses Consumer key and secret instead.
 Go to [Twitter Apps](https://apps.twitter.com/).

+For Google, create an app on [Google Developers Console](https://console.developers.google.com/) and follow [this guide](https://developers.google.com/identity/protocols/OAuth2WebServer) under `Create authorization credentials` to create a client id and secret.